slowernews/wisdom-tldr/README.md

 3. You Have to Make the Definite Decision to Succeed The only thing separating you from your wildest dreams and ambitions is that you have not yet made the definite decision to achieve them.
 -->

+Choose to be independent.

+> *'A man is free at the instant he wants to be.' -- Voltaire*

+> *'Freedom is not free.
+It is earned.
+It is taken.
+It is wrestled from the jaws of fear and uncertainty and doubt.' -- Dan Kariv*

+> *'Freedom is more precious than any gifts for which you may be tempted to give it up.'*

+> *'My independence is my legacy.' -- Bagão Felix*